History of Jackie Robinson in Timeline

 December 1956: NAACP Spingarn Medal

-In December 1956, the NAACP recognized Jackie Robinson with the Spingarn Medal, which it awards annually for the highest achievement by an African-American.
+In December 1956, the NAACP recognized Jackie Robinson with the Spingarn Medal, awarded annually for the highest achievement by an African-American.

 In 1956, Jackie Robinson had 61 runs scored, a .275 batting average, and 12 steals.
-After striking out to end Game 7 of the 1956 World Series, he was traded to the New York Giants, but the trade was never completed because Robinson had agreed to become an executive with Chock full o'Nuts and sold exclusive rights to his retirement story to Look magazine.
+He exhibited effects of diabetes and lost interest in professional baseball.
+Robinson ended his major league career when he struck out to end Game 7 of the 1956 World Series.
+The Dodgers traded him to the New York Giants, but he had already agreed to become an executive with Chock full o'Nuts and retire, revealing his decision through Look magazine.

 Jackie Robinson retired from baseball at age 37 on January 5, 1957.

-In July 1959, the Boston Red Sox became the final major league team to integrate its roster, more than 14 years after Jackie Robinson's humiliating tryout.
+In July 1959, more than 14 years after a tryout that subjected Jackie Robinson to racial epithets, the Boston Red Sox became the final major league team to integrate its roster.

 October 1959: Robinson Protests Segregation at Greenville Airport